 At APRCO, a global production consultancy, Luke Beauchamp serves as the managing director for Europe, the Middle East, and Africa.
 His team supports brands by developing marketing strategies and creating assets for all channels.

-Dr. Mara Klemich is a consulting psychologist, co-founder of Heartstyles, and co-creator of the Heartstyles Indicator—a personal development and organisational culture development tool.
-She has over 30 years of experience as a clinical psychologist and clinical neuropsychologist.
+Dr. Mara Klemich is co-founder of Heartstyles, and co-creator of the Heartstyles Indicator—a personal development and organisational culture development tool.
+She has over 30 years of experience as a consulting psychologist and neuropsychologist.
 In addition, Dr. Klemich works as an organisational psychologist in personal, leadership, and culture development consulting.

 Sam Lawson Johnston co-founded the commercial real estate investment company, Kinrise.
 Kinrise’s vision is to renew UK cities by restoring iconic buildings and creating workspaces that inspire and enable culture, community, and company growth.
 Sam is also the co-founder and non-executive director of luxury eyewear brand Finlay London and is a trustee of Hackney Church, London.

 Scott Harrison founded charity: water in 2006 and continues to lead the organisation today.
 Scott has been recognised on Fortune Magazine’s 40 under 40 list, on the Forbes Magazine Impact 30 list, and in Fast Company’s 100 Most Creative People in Business issue.
 He is also the New York Times Bestselling author of “Thirst”, a memoir documenting his journey from nightclub promoter to charity: water founder.